-A somewhat situational unit, Akyuu is usually hard to fit on a team, as the buffs she provides only affect a somewhat small subset of units - crit attackers, and attackers with a fight-relevant Killer.
+A somewhat situational unit, Akyuu is usually hard to fit on a team, as the buffs she provides only affect a somewhat small subset of units - CRIT attackers, and attackers with a fight-relevant Killer.
 However, when she is useful, Akyuu tends to be incredibly powerful, due to the strength of CRIT ATK combined with how hard it can be to get.
-Additionally, she can also serve as a Chapter 2-7 farmer when combined with Toyohime and Kosuzu, though don't expect her to farm any events.
+Additionally, she can also serve as a Chapter 2-7-1 farmer when combined with Toyohime and Kosuzu, though don't expect her to farm any events.

 Kosuzu’s main selling point is the Piercing (defense buff ignoring) damage on her Last Word.
-This makes her an attractive teammate to farm Chapter 2-7.
+This makes her an attractive teammate to farm 2-7-1.
 Do keep in mind that her Farm rating is heavily affected by this - her damage is rather low and she’ll have problems farming Event stages on Lunatic by herself.
 The Piercing is also not as good as you’d think in most fights too, for reasons covered in her analysis.
-Outside of that, she packs an average amount of Water and Wood Breaks, alongside some Crit support, making her overall an above average Friend.
+Outside of that, she packs an average amount of Water and Wood Breaks, alongside some CRIT support, making her overall an above average Friend.

 Flandre Scarlet is a Friend with a devastatingly powerful Solo Last Word, and some offensive utility as well, but with a lot of caveats.
 Her Last Word is exceptionally inaccurate and thus requires heavy Accuracy Up support, her Break potential is very lacking, and her support is only against a single target.
 Additionally, she’s completely unsuited to farming by herself, as even when Solo friendly stages show up again, Flandre’s extremely poor Accuracy means she’ll always have consistency issues.
 However, keep these caveats in mind, provide her with the support she needs, and she can do some devastating damage in harder fights.